Nyron

 The release command works by:

-3. Parsing conventional commits to extract features, fixes, and other changes
+3. Parsing conventional commits - Extracts features, fixes, and other changes

-4. Reading version information from the .nyron/ directory
+4. Reading version information - Loads version data from the .nyron/ directory

-6. Creating a GitHub release with the changelog as the description
+6. Creating a GitHub release - Publishes the release with the changelog as the description

 Prerequisites